SAP-archive/devtoberfest-2021/topics/Week5_Data/README.md

 ## Ask-the-Expert: Data Science in practice

-We got recognized experts and active community members to to discuss and to answer your questions about real-life experience preparing, training, deploying and maintaining Machine Learning models.
+We got recognized experts and active community members to join a panel discussing and answering your questions about real-life experience in preparing, training, deploying and maintaining Machine Learning models.

 November 4th, 16:00 CET / 8am PST